Atlantic silverside: Distribution

-The Atlantic silverside (Menidia menidia), also known as spearing in the northeastern United States, is a small species of fish from the West Atlantic, ranging from the Gulf of St. Lawrence in Canada to northeastern Florida in the USA.
+The Atlantic silverside is found in the West Atlantic, ranging from the Gulf of St. Lawrence in Canada to northeastern Florida in the USA.
 It is one of the most common fish in the Chesapeake Bay and in the Barnegat Bay.
-It is a common subject of scientific research because of its sensitivity to environmental changes.
+Recent studies have found that their range may reach farther north than previously thought, as juvenile members of this species were found north of the Laurentian Channel in beach seines.